-The AgResults Foot and Mouth Disease (FMD) Vaccine Challenge Project is an eight-year, US$15.8 million prize competition that supports the development and uptake of high-quality FMD vaccines tailored to meet the needs of Eastern Africa, targeting in particular: Burundi, Ethiopia, Kenya, Rwanda, Tanzania and Uganda.
+The AgResults Foot and Mouth Disease (FMD) Vaccine Challenge Project is an eight-year, US$17.68 million prize competition that supports the development and uptake of high-quality FMD vaccines tailored to meet the needs of Eastern Africa, targeting in particular: Burundi, Ethiopia, Kenya, Rwanda, Tanzania, and Uganda.
 The prize is structured as a cost-share that reduces the cost-per-dose for buyers, enabling public and private sector actors to better combat FMD through more consistent purchases of the new vaccines.
 This will also increase the market potential for vaccines in the region.
 GALVmed serves as the Project Manager for this competition.

 FMD is a viral disease of livestock that affects cattle, swine, sheep, goats and other cloven-hoofed ruminants.
 The FMD virus is highly contagious, and outbreaks of the disease can have severe economic consequences due to decreased livestock productivity and disruption of regional and international trade of animals and animal products.
 Africa loses about US$2.3bn annually due to FMD, with most of the economic burden falling on sub-Saharan Africa.
-FMD is estimated to circulate in 77% of the global livestock population, according to the OIE.
+FMD is estimated to circulate in 77% of the global livestock population, according to WOAH.
 Morbidity levels are very high, reaching 100% in susceptible populations, while mortality is generally low in adult animals.
 In Eastern Africa, where FMD is endemic, outbreaks typically strike as waves of infection one to two years apart with outbreaks exacerbated when multiple serotypes or strains circulate concurrently.

 Full details of the Target Product Profile requirements can be found in the Competition Rules section (Annex 1) of the Request For Applications.

-To support the adoption of new high-quality vaccines in the region, AgResults has established a cost-share mechanism which will reduce the cost-per-dose for both public and private sector buyers.
+To support the adoption of high-quality, regionally-relevant vaccines, AgResults has established a cost-share mechanism which will reduce the cost-per-dose for both public and private sector buyers.
 Each year, AgResults commits to funding a portion of the purchase price of the vaccine for a specified volume of vaccine doses.
 AgResults provides funding directly to vaccine manufacturers, on behalf of the buyers.
-The cost-share will be available for 4.5 years after the first eligible vaccine is approved by the Project’s Judging Panel.
-The volume of doses eligible for the cost-share benefit will gradually increase over the four-year period, from 2 million doses in Year 1 to 5 million in Year 4, while the level of cost-share support will gradually decrease, to help buyers prepare for price adjustments that will occur after the project has closed.
+The Cost-Share Phase is expected to begin three to four years after the start date of the Development Phase (February 7, 2020) and will end on July 31, 2028.
+The total value of cost-share support available through the Competition is $15.8M.